nateslagter/EstateVault/Documentation/Deployment.md

 - Click build at the top and build solution.
 - Now hit the play button to run the backend.
 ## Frontend
-- In VS Code, open the project and type `cd frontend` into the terminal.
+- In [Visual Studio Code](https://code.visualstudio.com/download), open the project and type `cd frontend` into the terminal.
 - Type `npm install` into the terminal.
 - Now type `npm run dev` into the terminal.
 - The frontend is now running.